Hard vs soft skills for your cv

 Overall, the soft skills you've gained during your time in the military can make you a valuable asset in any civilian workplace.
 By identifying and communicating these skills effectively, you can position yourself for success in your post-military career.

-The RSL Veterans’ Employment Program can help
+HOW THE RSL can help

 Want to see more content like this?
 Find resources for job-hunters here